liu-5658/VP-dataset/README.md

 The VP-dataset is a specialized benchmark designed to evaluate pedestrian and vehicle detection model in complex scenarios, addressing challenges such as occlusion, truncation, and long-distance targets.

 ![](https://github.com/liu-5658/VP-dataset/blob/main/fig-dataset.jpg)
+As illustrated in Figure (a), we present representative test samples from the VP-dataset, while Figure (b) shows the distribution of detected objects within the test set.
 The download link for the dataset is as follows: https://www.kaggle.com/datasets/lwenbo77/vp-dataset
 ## Acknowledgements